 Before Letting Your Property

-The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property;
+The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property and becoming a landlord;

 Confirm proof of identification

 It is important for Mundys to receive confirmation that all property owners consent to the letting of a property.

 Before being able to market your property we will require proof of ownership, signed Terms of Business and photographic identification in accordance with money laundering legislation.

 If you have a mortgage on your property you should ensure that you obtain consent from your lender prior to the letting of your property.